 I was looking for an easy simple project this past week.
 I was on vacation and wanted to do something that would be fun.
 No fussy small pieces or new to me techniques.
 So as you can likely guess, I spent most of the day surfing Pinterest, blogs and didn’t find anything I liked for quite some time.
-Then I remembered I’d made this quilt many years ago:
+Then I remembered I’d made this star quilt many years ago:

 Perfect I thought I’ll make that again (Antonio’s Star Quilt from Quiltmaker Sept/Oct 2000 by Caroline Reardon).

-I was in a cheerful mood so I went for bright crayon colours.
+I was in a cheerful mood so I decided on bright crayon colours.
 And after much digging through the stash I found a dotty black material which I thought would be perfect with it.
-After some auditioning, I decided on green, red, blue and yellow as my colours.
+After some auditioning, I chose green, red, blue and yellow as my colours.
 I also thought I would put half square triangles in the outer border surrounding the corners and decided to add purple for these.

-I started cutting and soon realised I didn’t have anough of the black dotty material or the green material to do what I wanted to do.
-Rather than give up, I took out the crayons and graph paper and worked on coming up with a plan.
-I also found a co-ordinating green material in my stash.
+I started cutting and soon realised I didn’t have enough of the black dotty material or the green material to do what I wanted to do.
+Rather than give up, I took out the crayons and graph paper and came up with a plan.
+I also found a co-coordinating green material in my stash.

 This is what I ended up coming up with when all was said and done.

-While I liked it I decided to play around with some of the blocks and came up with this layout.
+While I liked it, I still played around with some of the blocks and came up with this other layout.

-I liked this layout even better and decided to go with it.
+I liked this layout even better and went with it.

-It’s looking very different from the original but I’m happy with it!
+It’s looking very different from the original quilt but I’m happy with it!
 I’m calling it my Crayon Box Star Quilt.
 I found a backing for it in my stash that works with it very well.
 I’ve also found some batting cutoffs that will work nicely when I’m ready to quilt it!